Glossary

 DMA

-Direct Memory Access: A technology that allows peripheral devices (hard drives, network cards, …) to access the system’s memory directly, bypassing the CPU and thus improving performance.
+DMA is a technology that allows peripheral devices (hard drives, network cards, etc) to access the system’s memory directly, bypassing the CPU and thus improving performance.

 DMAR

-Direct Memory Access Remapping: It is a technology used to control and secure Direct Memory Access (DMA) operations and ensures that devices can only access memory regions they are authorized to, helping to prevent unauthorized access, memory corruption, or security vulnerabilities.
+DMAR is a technology used to control and secure Direct Memory Access operations and ensure that devices can only access memory regions they are authorized to.
+This helps to prevent unauthorized access, memory corruption, or security vulnerabilities.
 It is often used in virtualized environments to isolate devices between virtual machines (VMs) and the host system.

 dmesg